GraceBenton04/BAE305_Project_OnlineDesignFile/README.md

 Arduino boards upright, the team designed a T-shaped divider system.
 The top section of the T extends higher than the water tank to act as a splash barrier between the water and electronics.
 The vertical section of the T inside the tray allows one Arduino board to be mounted on each side.Board 1, watering system, was positioned closest to the plant because it contains the pump connections, tubing, and soil moisture sensor.
 Board 2, temperature monitoring and user interface, was placed on the outward-facing side so the user could easily view the LCD screen and access the pushbuttons for temperature input.
-All componets except the water tank are hled in place iwht velcro tape.
+All componets except the water tank are held in place with velcro tape.
 This layout improved safety, usability, and maintenance while keeping the full system compact and organized.

 ## Test Results Discussion